bodrick/awesome/README.md

 *   [RomanHotsiy/commitgpt](https://github.com/RomanHotsiy/commitgpt) - Automatically generate commit messages using ChatGPT
 *   [obsidianmd/obsidian-clipper](https://github.com/obsidianmd/obsidian-clipper) - Highlight and capture the web in your favorite browser.
 The official Web Clipper extension for Obsidian.
 *   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Power AI agents with clean web data
 *   [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced \[ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.
 *   [nraiden/cofounder](https://github.com/nraiden/cofounder) - ai-generated apps , full stack + generative UI